SilentBob347/papyrix-reader/docs/user_guide.md

 - **Touch page turns** (X4 Pro only, default: ON)
   - Enable or disable taps in the previous-page and next-page zones.
   - Center menu taps and overlay controls stay active.
-  - X3 and X4 hide this setting.
-Physical buttons stay active.
+  - X3, X4, and X4 v2 Classic hide this setting.
+  - Physical buttons stay active.

 - **Full Book Process** (default: OFF)
   - When this is on, the device indexes all pages of the book before you start reading